alvarogarcia7/blog_source/source/_posts/2015-12-15-validating-data-clojure.markdown

 ``sum (rest [3]) = total [3]``

 this could be written as a one-off program but a better alternative for us was to write a program and let users decide what columns to validate.
-In the future, power users will write their own validations, thus creating an environment where users are no longer dependent on programmers and they can produce business value on their own [^2].
+In the future, power users will write their own validations, thus creating an environment where users are no longer dependent on programmers as coupling business users to programmers does not scale [^2].

 ## Implementation